 Thinking outside the box and going the extra mile are just two of the characteristics that define RMF, part of Aalberts surface technologies.
 These two characteristics were on display when the company came up with ingenious ways to reduce costs for powder coating brake calipers and brake fluid systems, as well as helping them to expand their production processes.

-'A lot of our success is attributable to paying special attention to details,' says RMF's managing director, John Pazdan.
+'A lot of our success is attributable to paying special attention to details,' says RMF's director of business and product development, Adam Brumfield.
 'One recent job required powder coating brake calipers and brake fluid systems, which involved an extensive amount of masking downholes and other areas that were not only labour-intensive but also used a significant amount of caps and plugs in the masking process.'

 good is never good enough